 Hungary is a hotbed of cybercrime, so it’s crucial to take online security seriously during your stay.
 These days, hackers are stealing the sensitive personal information of fellow users on public WiFi networks.
 And should that info include your bank details, you could lose your life savings in a flash.
 Don’t take the risk.
 Invest in a VPN to mask your traffic from prying eyes.

 All manner of things could go wrong in Hungary, much like anywhere else in the world.
 Can you afford to fork out for a medical evacuation back home in the event of an emergency?
 Protect yourself from the worst-case scenario, not to mention minor incidents such as petty theft, by taking out a comprehensive travel insurance policy.
+We like to use TravelInsurance.com to compare plans from top companies and find the best one for our family and travel plans.

 The shoulder seasons of spring (March to May) and fall (September to November) are the best time to visit: the temperatures are mild, the tourist throngs are thin, and the hotel rates are low.
 Spring is a particularly pleasant time to explore rural regions as the flowers come out to bloom.
 Nevertheless, summer (June to August) is the most popular season as it coincides with regional holidays.
 Hungarian summers aren’t oppressively hot, although you can encounter higher than average rainfall and an excess of fellow travelers.